hbctraining/main/registrations/AllFunders_Intro-to-R.md

 2. _2-3 hours of reading and exercises from selected lessons before each workshop session._
 3. _Active paricipation during discussion sessions._

-Instruction will be mostly learner-centric.
-Online classes will be focused on exercises and discussion.
-Please make sure you take this into account when you sign up for the workshop!

 <div style="text-align:center">
 	 <a><button name="button" style = "color: red" >Registration is closed</button></a>
 </div>

-(Registration opens 2 weeks before the start of basic workshops.
-Workshop times are subect to change.)
+(Registration opens 2 weeks before the start of basic workshops.)

 ---